EDUCBA Logo

 Scatter Chart Example 1-4

 Step 4: Select the bubble.
-It will show you the below options, and press Ctrl + 1 (this is the shortcut key to formatting).
-On the right-hand side, an option box will open in excel 2013 & 2016.
+It will show you the options below, and press Ctrl + 1 (the shortcut key to formatting).
+On the right-hand side, an option box will open in Excel 2013 & 2016.
 In Excel 2010 and earlier versions, a separate box will open.

 Scatter Chart Example 1-5

-Step 5: Click on the Marker Fill option and select Vary Colours by Point.
+Step 5: Click the Marker Fill option and select Vary Colours by Point.

 Vary Colours by Point